cleverswine/dotnetsdkversionmanager/README.md

 - list installed and available SDKs
 - easily upgrade to the latest SDK
 - install and uninstall specific SDK versions
-- get detailed info about a SDK (TBD)
+- get detailed info about a SDK
 - support for MacOS and Linux (Windows TBD)

 ## Screenshots!